Gurpreet0801/leaflet-challenge/README.md

 # leaflet-challenge

 ## Map
- TileLayer loads without error
+1 TileLayer loads without error
- Connects to geojson API using D3 without error Markers with size corresponding to earthquake magnitude A legend showing the depth and their corresponding color (10 points)
+2 Connects to geojson API using D3 without error
+3 Markers with size corresponding to earthquake magnitude 4 A legend showing the depth and their corresponding color

 ## Data Points
-Data points scale with magnitude level
+1 Data points scale with magnitude level
-Data points colors change with depth level
+2 Data points colors change with depth level
-Each point has a tooltip with the Magnitude, the location and depth All data points load in the correct locations
+3 Each point has a tooltip with the Magnitude, the location and depth 4 All data points load in the correct locations